PredixDev/predix-seed/tutorials/USERAUTH.md

-# Predix UI Seed Tutorial : User Authentication
+# Tutorial : User Authentication

 #### IMPORTANT NOTE:
 **THIS DOCUMENT IS INCOMPLETE AND BEING ACTIVELY EDITED; IT SHOULD NOT BE USED UNTIL THIS NOTE IS REMOVED.**